iris-mufin/msq-contracts/README.md

 # MSQUARE Smart Contracts

-This is the main MSQUARE smart contract development repository.
+This is the main MSQ smart contract development repository.